Legendrian skein algebras and Hall algebras: Introduction

 \subsection{Outline}

 Section~\ref{sec_algebra} provides background on $A_\infty$-categories and their Hall algebras.
 We also discuss filtered $A_\infty$-categories with curvature and prove some basic results about them which are needed later.
 Section~\ref{sec_fukaya} is on Fukaya categories of surfaces.
-For our purposes we need to consider immersed curves (with Legendrian lift) together with local system and Maurer--Cartan element, whereas most of the Fukaya category literature restricts to the embedded case.
+For our purposes we need to consider immersed curves (with Legendrian lift) together with local system and Maurer--Cartan element.
 The main novelty in this section is the interplay between smoothing intersections and Maurer--Cartan elements, which provides the basis for proving that the skein relation \eqref{gs_1} holds in the Hall algebra.
 Finally, in Section~\ref{sec_skein} we construct the homomorphism $\Phi$ from the Legendrian skein algebra to the Hall algebra and study its properties in special cases.
 This section also contains some results about the skein of Legendrian tangles.